How to Prepare for Pet Euthanasia at Home

 Our staff will explain the steps and what will happen to your dog so that you won’t feel confused or anxious.

-• Typically, the process starts by administering a sedative plus a pain medication to allow your pet to relax into a deep sedation which takes about 10-15 minutes.
+- Typically, the process starts by administering a sedative plus a pain medication to allow your pet to relax into a deep sedation, which takes about 10-15 minutes.

-• Then, our Veterinarian will inform you of the final procedure.
+- Then, our veterinarian will inform you of the final procedure.
 You will be by your pet’s side the whole time.

-• A temporary IV catheter is placed and the last medication is given.
+- A temporary IV catheter is placed, and the last medication is given.

 Express Your Feelings

-As someone who made the call to euthanize, you may have an overwhelming feelings of grief and guilt.
+As someone who made the call to euthanize, you may have an overwhelming feeling of grief and guilt.
 You may feel burdened by ending your pet’s life, even if it’s the right thing to do.
 These are some ways to process your feelings.

-• How people respond to grief varies.
+- How people respond to grief varies.
 Some prefer to keep it to themselves, while others find it helpful to have company.
 It’s best to talk with another animal lover who understands your situation or a friend or family member who has also recently lost their pet or had an experience with euthanasia.

-• Replace your guilt with grace, and know that you gave your pet the most comfortable and natural ending possible.
+- Replace your guilt with grace, and know that you gave your pet the most comfortable and natural ending possible.

-• Don’t apologize for crying.
+- Don’t apologize for crying.
 It’s also acceptable to laugh or smile as you reminisce about your wonderful time together.

 The grieving process can last for days or years, and there’s no need to rush it.
 Our grief support team can help during all stages of grieving.